I updated my data based on a review of over 400 media stories on the topic of “I moved abroad”.

 Who Writes “I Moved Abroad” Stories

-- 80% of “I moved abroad” stories are to Europe, but only 20% of Americans abroad live there The bias towards Europe is due to most stories are written by young freelance American writers with European ancestry, often recent.
+- 80% of “I moved abroad” stories are to Europe, but only 20% of Americans abroad live there The bias towards Europe is because most stories are written by young freelance American writers with European ancestry, often recent.

 - Why Europe Dominates “I Moved Abroad” Stories – explains the Eurocentric perspective and details about who writes these stories